 Study in two countries

 : This dual-diploma program offers students a highly unique experience and prepares them for an increasingly globalized world.
-Studying in two different countries, DDP students will receive two diplomas--one from Binghamton University and the other from Beijing International Studies University upon completion of all academic requirements.
+Studying in two different countries, BISU students will receive two diplomas--one from Binghamton University and the other from Beijing International Studies University upon completion of all academic requirements.

 : Students develop excellent language skills as they live and study in the United States.

 : This program allows students to experience two distinctively different cultures.
 Upon completing the degree, students are well-prepared to work in a multi-cultural environment and to function effectively in an international arena.